How to Extend the Vesting Date of a Family Trust in Australia

 Taxation of trust net income after the vesting date

 The ruling notes that, in the income year of vesting, different beneficiaries may be presently entitled to trust income derived before and after the vesting date.
 For example, the trustee of a discretionary trust may, before vesting, exercise discretion to appoint pre-vesting income among those entitled to benefit under the trust.
 By contrast, the takers on vesting are presently entitled to post-vesting income (usually in proportion to their vested interests in the trust property).
-In this situation, the ATO accepts a “fair and reasonable” allocation of trust income into pre- and post-vesting trust income.
+In this situation, the ATO may accept a “fair and reasonable” allocation of trust income into pre- and post-vesting trust income.

 TR 2018/6 also provides that for trust vesting: